 To determine who was nominated to Apolitical's master list of 100 individuals influencing climate policy, the organization accepted nominations from experts as well as peers of the organization.
 Hundreds of nominations were counted, followed by research conducted into each nominee and the work he or she is doing on behalf of the climate.
 Factors considered included the number of nominations received, the potential for affecting change, past achievements affecting change, public perception of influence, seniority beyond expectations for someone of a similar age, significant speaking engagements, social media presence, and feedback from experts.

-Finally, Apolitical's list of nominees was reviewed by experts for final decisions and was last updated in March 2019.
+Finally, Apolitical's list of nominees was reviewed by experts for final decisions and updated in March 2019.
 This gallery lists the 20 most influential people in climate policy in alphabetical order according to their first names.

 Alexandria Ocasio-Cortez, also known as AOC, is a representative for New York's 14th congressional district and the youngest U.S. Congresswoman in the nation's history.
 Ocasio-Cortez's progressive agenda includes her leading the charge for the Green New Deal, a stimulus proposal that seeks to curb climate change and promote economic equality.
 Her work to promote the legislation has garnered the support of dozens of Democrats that include a number of presidential candidates.
 The self-described Democratic Socialist has been vilified by the right and hasn't shied away from controversy herself—even offering a harsh rebuke in March during a House Financial Services Committee meeting when the Green New Deal was called “elitist.”